QuantEcon/lecture-jax/lectures/inventory_dynamics.md

 Here our main aim is to learn more about simulation, time series and Markov dynamics.

-While our Markov environment and many of the concepts we consider are related to those found in our {doc}`lecture on finite Markov chains <finite_markov>`, the state space is a continuum in the current application.
+While our Markov environment and many of the concepts we consider are related to those found in our [lecture on finite Markov chains](https://python.quantecon.org/finite_markov.html), the state space is a continuum in the current application.

 Let's start with some imports